feistydog/FeistyDB/README.md

 - `DatabaseSerializable ` is a type that can be serialized to and deserialized from a database column.

-Thread-safe access to a database is provided by `DatabaseQueue` and `ConcurrentDatabaseQueue`.
+Thread-safe access to a database is provided by `DatabaseQueue`.

 - `DatabaseQueue` serializes work items on a database.

-- `ConcurrentDatabaseQueue` serializes write access to a database but allows concurrent reads.

 ## Examples